Is it a good time to buy the Euro from Singapore Dollars?

 What is the EURSGD forecast in weeks?

-According to the local banking group OCBC, EURSGD is expected to stay around the current level in the months ahead, before staging a rebound above 1.420 at the end of the year.
+According to the local banking group OCBC, EURSGD is expected to appreciate further in the months ahead.
+The bank anticipates the rate to reach 1.500 by the end of the year (see below).

-Therefore, one has to keep a close watch on the exchange rate in search of potential trading opportunities.
+Therefore, keep a close watch on the exchange rate in search of potential trading opportunities.

 Scroll to Top